OUR LATEST VIDEOS

 9. Rockland Lake State Park – Valley Cottage

-There are tons of cool new features to check out at the pool inside Rockland Lake State Park, which recently underwent a multimillion-dollar renovation.
-That includes a 25,000-square-foot pool with a zero-depth entry and a refreshing splash pad.
+There are tons of cool features to check out at the pool inside Rockland Lake State Park.
+The main draw is its 25,000-square-foot pool with a zero-depth entry and a refreshing splash pad.
 Plus, there's a playground, picnic area, and a trail along the lake for biking.
-The pool is open daily beginning Saturday, June 24, 2023.
-There's a $10 parking fee, but entrance to the pool itself is cheap: $5 per person, all ages.
-Daily hours run through Sunday, August 20, 2023, and it's open weekends through Labor Day.
+The pool is open daily beginning Saturday, June 21, 2025.
+There's a $10 parking fee, and the entrance to the pool itself is $5 per person, all ages.
+Daily hours run through Monday, September 1, 2025, and then it's open weekends through late October.

 11. Tallman Beach & Pool Club – Sparkill

-This pool club in Tallman Mountain State Park is open daily from 11am-7pm (10am opening time for members) and offers a large swimming pool and a sand area.
-There are lots of chairs where you can set up your stuff, and the menu at the on-site Tallman Grill offers everything from burgers and salads to chicken fingers and quesadillas for the kids.
-You can snag a day or season pass, and Friday and Saturday nights bring a live concert series to the venue.
+This pool club in Tallman Mountain State Park is open daily from 11am-7pm and offers a large swimming pool and a sand area.
+There are lots of chairs where you can set up your stuff, and the menu at the on-site Tallman Grill offers everything from burgers and salads to chicken fingers and quesadillas for kids.
+You can snag a day ($10-20) or season pass, and Saturday nights bring a live concert series to the venue.

 Swimming Pools in the Hudson Valley's Orange and Dutchess Counties